 What are the new hours of service rules?

-- 7 and 3 split: Must contain at least 7 consecutive hours, either off duty or in the sleeper berth, the shorter period will pause the rolling on-duty clock.
+7 and 3 split: Must contain at least 7 consecutive hours in the sleeper berth and 3 hours off duty.
+The shorter period will pause the rolling on-duty clock.

 Unlike the proposal issued last August, the hours of service changes do not include the option for drivers to pause their 14-hour clock for up to three hours while off-duty to extend the 14-hour clock.